adrianfuzi/spiritus_rector/README.md

-This is a blog-website on various topics.
-Built with GatsbyJS.
+This is a work in progress blog on various topics.
+Built with Gatsby.